Hot spots: new and improved for clearer demand

-We know that seeing where passengers are requesting rides around town helps you plan your time on the road.
-That’s why we created hot spots, a new map feature that lets you better view demand in real time.
+Seeing where passengers are requesting rides around town helps you plan your time on the road.
+That’s why we created hot spots, a new map feature that empowers you to drive smarter by showing passenger demand in real time.
 And high demand areas increase your chances of getting rides — and earning more.
 Hot spots will be rolling out to select cities in the coming months.

 Do I earn more for driving to a hot spot?